marco-souza/arch-post-install/README.md

 You are welcome to contribute and implemente installers for whatever Package Manager you want! 😉

-## Dependencies

-For now, this program expects you to already have installed:

-- yaourt
-- git

-Soon I'll make an installer for these dependencies.

 ## Steps

 1. Update sistem with yaourt